dubea313-collab/AI-TUTOR-FOR-THE-VISUALLY-IMPARED/README.md

 # AI Tutor for the Visually Impaired

 ## Project Status
-Working prototype (assistive system proof-of-concept)
+No prototype available (assistive system proof-of-concept)

 ## Overview
 The AI Tutor for the Visually Impaired is an assistive learning system designed